Protecting North Atlantic right whales from collisions with ships in the Gulf of St. Lawrence

 - decisions made in response to emergencies

-If it is determined that a vessel did not comply with the right whale speed restrictions, vessel owners could be fined from $6,000 to $25,000.
+If it is determined that a vessel did not comply with the North Atlantic right whale speed restrictions, vessel owners could be fined from $6,000 to $25,000.

 If we issue a fine, vessel owners will have 30 days to pay the penalty or to ask the Transportation Appeal Tribunal of Canada to review the facts of the alleged violation or the amount of the penalty.

 Transport Canada takes the speed restriction very seriously and examines all potential cases of non-compliance.
-Out of 111 cases reported between April 28 and June 27, 2019, no penalty was issued and 9 cases are under review.
+Out of 294 cases reported between April 28 and August 23, 2019, 10 penalties were issued and 42 cases are under review.
 All other cases have been closed.
-Approximately 1472 vessel transits occurred during the period.
+Approximately 3091 vessel transits occurred during the period.

 |Status||Number of Vessels|